Gametrics/standards/grc.md

 * PNT: Paint
 * RBT: Retrobrite
 * RPT: Metal replating
+* PCB: PCB component repair (caps, ICs, etc.)
 * MSC: Miscellaneous component

 After each item, include up to 20 characters of free-form text with any other pertinent details.
-This text is not delimited from the repair code, i.e. to indicate installation of a modchip, you would enter `MCHPHyperBoot`
+This text is not delimited from the repair code, i.e. to indicate installation of a HyperBoot modchip, you would enter `MCHPHyperBoot`

 # Example Code
 The following is an example GRC code that fits this standard: